dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “What?
 My mom was in there!”

 “Well I didn’t mention you, of course.
 Nancy said she doesn’t have a boyfriend.
 So I figure it’s your move.
 Do you want me to bring her a note?”
 Meryl looked excited.
-I was less enthusiastic.

 I heard my mom’s voice from across the room.
 She was making angry sounds at Pastor Utmost, but I couldn’t hear what she said.